 Fully Renewed Smiles in a Dental Office Near Jenks

-When you have a broken or damaged tooth, you need restorative dental care -- and you don’t have to go far to find the help you need.
+When you have a broken or damaged tooth, you need restorative dental care—and you don’t have to go far to find the help you need.
 Drs.
-Mohanna and Georgy provide an array of services to get your smile back to its original health right here at Complete Cosmetic Care Dentistry.
-From a simple tooth colored filling to tooth replacement with full or partial dentures, we meet all of your needs -- and we do so using the latest in technology.
-Our state-of-the-art office is equipped with digital radiography, OP300 3D scans, and intraoral photos, for improved diagnostics and better results.
+Mohanna, Georgy, and MacLeod provide an array of services to get your smile back to its original health right here at Complete Cosmetic Care Dentistry.
+From a simple tooth-colored filling to tooth replacement with full or partial dentures, we meet all of your needs, and we do so using the latest in dental technology.
+Our state-of-the-art office is equipped with digital radiography, OP300 3D scans, and intraoral photos for improved diagnostics and better results.
 If you’re ready to get started with a restorative dentistry plan to repair your smile, call Complete Cosmetic Care Dentistry to schedule an appointment in our Glenpool dental office.

 Following minor dental damage or tooth decay, fillings are used to replace lost tooth enamel and recreate the healthy function and appearance of your smile.
 This conservative treatment plan allows us to fully restore your picture-perfect smile.
 The process is fast and simple.
-We remove any damaged structure.
-Then, the putty-like composite resin is applied to the damaged area and shaped into position and hardened with a curing light.
+We remove any damaged structure before the putty-like composite resin is applied to the area, shaped into position, and hardened with a curing light.
 Once the filling is in place, we smooth and polish the tooth, leaving you with a flawlessly repaired smile.

 Dental crowns are restorations used for more advanced decay or damage.
 They fit over the top of the tooth to replace lost structure and protect the remaining parts of the tooth from additional injury.
-Dental crowns can also be used to support a fixed bridge tooth replacement prosthetic.
-These restorations are made up of a replacement tooth with a dental crown on both sides.
-The crowns are then attached to healthy teeth on both sides of the lost tooth, bridging the gap in your smile.
+These prosthetic teeth are attached to strengthen the tooth and restore its structure and beauty.

-Using CEREC, or the chairside economical reconstruction of esthetic ceramics, we can fit you with a porcelain dental crown or inlay and onlay (also known as an indirect filling) in just one visit to the dentist.
+Using E4D, or the Chairside Economical Reconstruction of Esthetic Ceramics, we can fit you with a porcelain dental crown or inlay and onlay (also known as an indirect filling) in just one visit to the dentist.
 The method uses CAD/CAM (computer aided design, computer aided manufacturing) technology, which allows your dentist to plan for, prepare, and place your restoration from the comfort of our state-of-the-art office.

-CEREC saves you time, eliminates the need for a temporary crown between appointments, and takes away the risk of miscommunication between our office and a separate lab.
-And patients with sensitive gag reflexes love the fact that CEREC uses digital impressions, which are captured without the use of that uncomfortable, bad tasting cement.
-We appreciate digital imagery because it is more accurate than the traditional method, for improved treatment planning and better results overall.
+E4D saves you time, eliminates the need for a temporary crown between appointments, and takes away the risk of miscommunication between our office and a separate lab.
+And patients with sensitive gag reflexes love the fact that E4D uses digital impressions, which are captured without the use of that uncomfortable, bad tasting molding material.
+We appreciate digital imagery because it is more accurate than the traditional method and leads to improved treatment planning and better results overall.